great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_bigquery_datasource.rst

 This guide will help you add a BigQuery project (or a dataset) as a Datasource.
 This will allow you to validate tables and queries within this project.
 When you use a BigQuery Datasource, the validation is done in BigQuery itself.
 Your data is not downloaded.

-.. admonition:: Prerequisites: This how-to guide assumes you have already:

-  - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
-  - Followed the `Google Cloud library guide <https://googleapis.dev/python/google-api-core/latest/auth.html>`_ for authentication
-  - Installed the ``pybigquery`` package for the BigQuery sqlalchemy dialect (``pip install pybigquery``)

 Steps
 -----